Skip to main content Skip to secondary navigation

 Deliverables

-Near the end of the internship, students are asked to email the Rebele Internship Program Director 3-5 work samples and a letter to Mr. and Mrs. Rebele thanking them and describing their internship experience.
-All letters and samples are shared with Mr. and Mrs. Rebele.
+Near the end of the internship, students are asked to email the Rebele Internship Program Director 3-5 work samples and a letter to the Rebele Family thanking them and describing their internship experience.
+All letters and samples are shared with the Rebele Family.

 Stipends at Stanford University are issued as a means of support to defray expenses while students pursue extracurricular activities to enhance their education.
 Stipends are not given as payment in return for hours worked.
 It is recommended that students set up direct deposit through Axess to have their stipend checks automatically deposited to their bank account.
 Questions?
 Just email the Rebele Internship Program Director.